Golgomaph/Ramplify/README.md

 # Ramplify

 There is a license for this repository!
-See #License for further information.
+See below for further information.

 Ramplify offers funcitonality for streaming audio via bluetooth, airplay and upnp to your raspberry pi and to other devices connected to it.